Chennaipy/website/content/november-2014-meet-minutes.md

 - dbapi
 - A demo using [iPython notebook to illustrate the use of sqlalchemy](http://nbviewer.ipython.org/github/shrayasr/talks/blob/master/sqlalchemy-orms-chennaipy-nov2014/Demo.ipynb).

-Vijay reminds the audience about our [ChennaiPy website](http://chennaipy.org) and mailing list.
+Vijay reminds the audience about our [Chennaipy website](http://chennaipy.org) and mailing list.

 ## Fun with Pandas